 There is no remedy or treatment for fairy ring outbreak.
 Aerating and fertilizing the area affected will fortify your lawn’s ability to naturally fight the outbreak.
 Managing the thatch thickness will also remove the chance of fairy ring outbreak as well as reduce and hinder the rapid growth and spread of the fungal outbreak.
 In more severe outbreak cases you may have to completely remove the soil in and around the ring (with at least one foot in each direction around the ring even if growth is not noticeable in those areas) and re-sod with fresh soil and seed.
 Whichever approach you choose to be careful of contact spread of the fungus to healthy areas from traces left on equipment (the mycelium will propagate and move to other areas of the lawn if the conditions are right).

-Brown Patch.
-Circular or crescent-shaped patches with a dark grey to dark purple ring appearance in early mornings.
-Prone areas of lawn are areas where high temperature and high humidity keep lawn wet for prolonged periods of time combined with overfertilization with high nitrogen content fertilizers.
+Brown Patch: Circular or crescent-shaped patches with a dark grey to dark purple ring appearance in early mornings.
+Prone areas of lawn are areas where high temperature and high humidity keep lawn wet for prolonged periods of time.
 To remediate and prevent growth, maintain thatch and drainage of problematic areas and apply proper amount as well as right kind of fertilizer (mediate the amount of free and available nitrogen that is the primary food for this fungus-based disease).
 In extreme cases and heavy outbreak, the application of fungicide may be required to fight the outbreak and spread of the brown patch disease.